michaelstchen/modPolyFit/README.md

   5. Plot

 Notes:
-  -Top spectrum displays the result of subtracting the background.
+  - Top spectrum displays the result of subtracting the background.
-  -Bottom spectrum shows the subtracted background overlaid on the original spectrum -Left click on the spectrum will display the coordinates of the clicked point at the top left of the plot (crosshairs indicate position clicked).
+  - Bottom spectrum shows the subtracted background overlaid on the original spectrum
+  - Left click on the spectrum will display the coordinates of the clicked point at the top left of the plot (crosshairs indicate position clicked).
-  -Mouse wheel scroll is used to zoom in and out, centered about the point where the current crosshairs are set on.
+  - Mouse wheel scroll is used to zoom in and out, centered about the point where the current crosshairs are set on.